Jamie Lee Curtis

 Jamie Lee Curtis (born November 22, 1958) is an American actress, producer, and children's author.
-Known for her performances in the horror and slasher genres, she is regarded as a scream queen, in addition to roles in comedies.
-Curtis has received multiple accolades, including an Academy Award, a BAFTA, two Golden Globes, and two Screen Actors Guild Awards, as well as nominations for an Emmy and a Grammy.
+Known for her performances in the horror and slasher genres, alongside multiple comedies, she is regarded as a "scream queen".
+As of 2023, her films have grossed over $2.5 billion at the box office.
+Curtis has received numerous accolades, including an Academy Award, a BAFTA Award, a Primetime Emmy Award, two Golden Globe Awards, and two Screen Actors Guild Awards, as well as a nomination for a Grammy Award.